Q: What is the program timeline?

 Q: Can my organization be reimbursed for transportation expenses?

-Q: Where can I find information on class prices in my area?
+Q: Where can I find information on classified milk prices in my area?

-A: Refer to the Market Administrator Website for your area to find data on class prices, as well as other statistics.
+A: Refer to the Market Administrator Website for your area to find data on classified milk prices, as well as other statistics.

 Q: When will I know if my organization’s plan was approved?

-A: Within 45 days of the announced application deadline, AMS will review applications and notify applicants regarding approval or disapproval for program participation.
+A: AMS will review applications and notify applicants regarding approval or disapproval for program participation.